Steps to recreate your Wordpress site on Squarespace, transfer your domain, and maintain your site’s SEO.

 You might want to keep your navigation menus, pages, and words as similar as possible to your old site, or you can take this move as an opportunity to refresh your content and structure.

-In the Pages panel, you can use a variety of pages to create your site's content, ranging from multi-purpose Regular Pages to pages with specific functions, like Gallery Pages.
+In the Pages panel, you can use a variety of pages to create your site's content, ranging from multi-purpose layout pages to pages with specific functions, like blog pages.
 Here are the available page types:

-- Products - Create and sell products by connecting a payment processor and setting up Squarespace Commerce.
+- Store - Create and sell products by connecting a payment processor and setting up Squarespace Commerce.

 - Folder - Create drop-down menus in your navigation.

 - Link - Add additional links directly to your navigation.